 Question: "What is the gospel of Judas?"

-Answer: Sometime in the 1970s, in a cave in Egypt, a copy of the “gospel of Judas” was discovered.
+Answer: Sometime in the 1970s, in a cave in Egypt, a copy of the “Gospel of Judas” was discovered.
 The circumstances of the discovery have been described as shady, with those who possessed the copy asking for exorbitant amounts of money for the codex.
 For decades, no institution was willing to pay for the purchase due to its dubious origins.
-Eventually the codex of the gospel of Judas was purchased by a foundation in Switzerland.
-The existence of the gospel of Judas codex was made public in 2004, but the actual release of the content of the codex has been repeatedly delayed, finally being released in April, 2006.
-The dating of the gospel of Judas codex is likely the late 3rd century A.D.
+Eventually the codex of the Gospel of Judas was purchased by a foundation in Switzerland.
+The existence of the Gospel of Judas codex was made public in 2004, but the actual release of the content of the codex has been repeatedly delayed, finally being released in April 2006.
+The dating of the original writing of the Gospel of Judas is thought to be about AD 150, with the Egyptian codex dating from the late 3rd century.
 According to various accounts, up to one third of the codex is missing or illegible.